 - Kutch district (area 45652 Sq Km) is the largest district of Gujarat by area.
 Kutch also holds the rank of Largest district of India in terms of area.
-Ahmedabad is largest by population.
+Dang district is smallest in area in Gujarat.

 Social and Cultural Facts about Gujarat

 - Garba and Dandiya Ras are the main traditional folk dances of Gujarat

 - Tippani is other folk dance which is performed by women mostly in Saurashtra region.